Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### A company wants to focus on business activities instead of managing compute and capacity.
-Which AWS service can be used to automatically add or remove Amazon EC2 instances based on demand)
+Which AWS service can be used to automatically add or remove Amazon EC2 instances based on demand?

 - [ ] Elastic Load Balancer.
 - [x] Amazon EC2 Auto Scaling.